miniclip/ShapeShifter/README.md

 - This is an experimental package with no official release yet.
 Take into account that it might bring unexpected problems into your project.
 Make sure to have a backup.
 - Latest version is dependent of your project being inside a git repository (You can find more info about this on the "How it work" Section)

+## Installation

+Placeholder: how to integrate it with a project, where to get it from.

+## How it works

+- Brief explanation of what happens behind the scenes
+- Explain why we currently use git as a vital part of shapeshifter

+## Usage

 ### Demo #1

 - [ ] Add steps explanation